Lyfestyle

 Lyfestyle (stylized in all caps) is the fifth studio album by American rapper Yeat, released through Lyfestyle Corporation, Field Trip Recordings and Capitol Records, on October 18, 2024.
 The album features guest appearances from Don Toliver, Kodak Black, Lil Durk, and Summrs.
 The album serves as a follow-up to his previous studio album, 2093 (2024).
+The album has its tracks mainly looped due to Yeat feeling rushed after the hate on his other album that was released on the same year, 2093.
+The album debuted on number one on US Billboard 200 selling 89,000 album equivalent units in its first week, marking it as Yeat's first project to ever do so.

 Background and recording

 Upon the release of the album, Yeat appeared in an interview with The Fader, during which he revealed he had 4,800 beats shortlisted for the album.
 Yeat's manager, Zack Bia stated that Yeat would wake up at "7 in the morning my time, 4 in the morning on the West Coast" to FaceTime him and record tracks on his bedside.
 Yeat admitted that "this time it [took] longer than it normally ever has" to decide upon the album's final tracklist and that the album is "a little bit more curated" than his previous bodies of work.
-In the interview, Yeat expressed that "Lyfestyle [is] basically just my normal rap shit", and that "it’s not futuristic, it’s not like a whole different world" while noting that it's more "polished" than his previous records.
-Bia added that "Noah's [Yeat’s] music-making process is so insulated because he makes music only by himself" and that "there's no outside noise when he's actually making music.
-Even when I'm with him, he'll be like, ‘Okay, I'm gonna go make music now, you guys can leave".
+In the interview, Yeat expressed that "Lyfestyle [is] basically just my normal rap shit", and that "it's not futuristic, it's not like a whole different world" while noting that it's more "polished" than his previous records.
+Bia added that "Noah's [Yeat's] music-making process is so insulated because he makes music only by himself" and that "there's no outside noise when he's actually making music.
+Even when I'm with him, he'll be like, 'Okay, I'm gonna go make music now, you guys can leave".

 During the interview, the album's executive producer Synthetic revealed that Yeat asked him to produce the entirety of the album:

 When it comes to creating something new with an artist and you're really trying to push to that next level, it's complicated, because you don't want to push too hard. [...]
 2093 was very experimental, right?
 [And] the feedback on that was very mixed.
 When we were trying to craft this album, we wanted to make sure that we were delivering what the fans wanted but also creating something that the fans hadn't heard yet but felt familiar.